jellyfin/jellyfin.org/docs/general/post-install/networking/9_advanced/headers.md

 HTTP Headers are a great booster for web security with easy implementation.
 Proper HTTP response headers can help prevent security vulnerabilities like Cross-Site Scripting, Clickjacking, Information disclosure and more.

-Here an exemple of headers that could be added to nginx configuration to improve security
+Here an example of headers that could be added to nginx configuration to improve security
 ```config
 server {
     # Nginx versions prior to 1.25